 Finally, slip the pad into your bra, with the adhesive patches facing your bra, and the soft, absorbent side touching your nipple.
 Our breast pads are designed with flexi-fit and will gently contour to the shape of your breast for a comfortable fit.

 How often to change breast pads depends on you and your level of leakage.
-It’s a good idea to change them after every feed, or replace them when they are saturated.
+Most mums change them every 3-4 hours, some like to change them after every feed, or replace them when they are saturated.

 No, you don’t need to wear breast pads all the time.
 How often you wear breast pads depends on you.
 Some mums wear them all the time if they are nursing, or for the first few weeks following birth when breast milk comes in, while others choose to wear them only if they are out and about.

 Yes, breast pads are safe to use.
-It's important to change them regularly to prevent any buildup of moisture or bacteria, which can lead to irritation that can sometimes lead to mastitis.
+As with anything that sits next to the skin, it's important to change them regularly to prevent any build-up of moisture, which can lead to irritation that can sometimes lead to mastitis.

 No, Lil-Lets breast pads do not expire, but for optimal adhesive performance, it’s best to use them within 4 to 5 years.
 It’s also a good idea to store them in a cool, dry place to maintain their quality over time.